 Crown shyness, a phenomenon first observed in the 1920’s, is when the crowns of trees do not touch.
-But what exactly is a crown?
+What exactly is a crown though?
 It is the uppermost part of the tree where branches grow out from the main trunk.
 If you were walking in the forest and looked up, you would be looking at the canopy, which is a collection of crowns.
 Typically, when you look into the canopy, you see an intermingling of branches between the crowns of the trees.

 What Causes Crown Shyness?

 Well, no one is really sure what causes crown shyness, but multiple theories abound, some of which are more plausible than others:

 - Insects and Disease– If one tree has “cooties” (such as leaf-eating insect larvae), then the spread of harmful insects is a little more difficult without a “bridge” to get to the next tree.
 Another hypothesis is that crown shyness prevents the spread of some fungal or bacterial diseases.

 - Photosynthesis– Photosynthesis is facilitated by allowing optimal light levels to penetrate the canopy through the empty spaces around each crown.
 Trees grow in the direction of light and when they sense the shade from neighboring tree branches, their growth is inhibited in that direction.

 - Tree Injury– Trees sway in the wind and thrash into one another.
 Twigs and branches get broken during the collisions, disrupting or damaging growth nodules, creating the gaps around each crown.
 Another related theory is that crown shyness is a preventative measure in that it allows trees to minimize or avoid this injury altogether.

 After reading this article, I’m sure you’re already putting on your hiking boots ready to journey into the woods in search of crown shyness in trees.
 You may discover that this phenomenon is somewhat elusive, causing you once again to question “Is crown shyness real?”